 - The teacher from your school has chosen the classes your students will be taking, based on their goals for the visit.
 Actively participate in the classes.
-Your enthusiasm can often motivate students! - MEC Instructors supervise during classes.
-Chaperones are responsible for supervision of students at all other times, including assisting with supervision at Recreation time. - If a student is being particularly disruptive, we ask that you stand near the student and help them refocus.
-Please contribute any particular information that pertains to your home community.
+Your enthusiasm can often motivate students! - Be sure that students always have their water bottles during class and activity time. - Everyone must wear sturdy, closed toed shoes outside of the cabin, no crocs. - MEC Instructors supervise during classes.
+Chaperones are responsible for supervision of students at all other times, including assisting with supervision at Recreation time. - If a student is being particularly disruptive, we ask that you stand near the student and help them refocus. - Please contribute any particular information that pertains to your home community.
 You are a valuable resource!

-Canteen & Recreation:
+Canteen & Recreation

-- Keep tabs on your field group during canteen time.
+- Keep tabs on your field group during canteen (snack) time.
 Unless they have special permission, students are not allowed to go back to their cabins during canteen.
-No one is to stay in the cabin at Rec time unless decided by your lead teacher. - Chaperones are responsible for students during Rec time.
+No one is to stay in the cabin at Recreation (recess) time unless decided by your lead teacher. - Chaperones are responsible for students during Recreation time.
 There will be a McDowell Instructor present in two places for emergencies, however Chaperones are responsible for supervision of students.